CSS Blend Modes

 The isolation CSS property is available now in Safari.
 In Chrome and Opera, it is behind an experimental features flag.
 It is not yet implemented in Firefox.

-For both background-blend-mode and mix-blend-mode, Safari is missing the hue, saturation, color, and luminosity blend modes (i.e. the non-separable blend modes).
+For both background-blend-mode and mix-blend-mode, Safari does not yet support the hue, saturation, color, and luminosity blend modes (i.e. the non-separable blend modes).

 For a view of current and upcoming browser support, check out caniuse.com.